Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 // TODO: Comment on KDEs implementation
 KDE opted for a per-monitor paradigm, meaning settings are shown for the current monitor, with global settings being separated by a visual separator.
-Indication to which monitor is currently selected is shown by a blue indicator while other monitors are uncolored.
+The indication of which monitor is currently selected is shown by a blue indicator while other monitors are uncolored.
 The selected color is suitable for color blindness as different shades of blue are less susceptible to color blindness.
 People with monochromatic sight (full colorblindness) will also still be able to tell the